Trading-com-Dados/Trading-com-Dados.github.io/content.md

 ```

 ## Alternative Data
-You can obtain alternative data from the Brazilian Market using this library
+You can obtain alternative data from the Brazilian Market using this module.
+Here, our goal is to facilitate data acquisition from sources such as CVM and others.

 Examples:
-* Indexes, such as IBOV, IFIX but also S&P 500
+* Updated composition of indexes, such as IBOV, IFIX but also S&P 500
 * Economy sectors of companies listed in the Brazilian stock exchange